ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

 ```
 If you've previously cloned the repository, change directories into the repository and pull down the newest version with `git pull` then navigate into the assembly directory.

-Second, we can create & setup a conda environment (if you've created this environment from 201b, skip the next command):
+Second, we must create & setup a conda environment (if you've created this environment from 201b, skip the next command):
 ```
 conda create -y -n assembly -c conda-forge -c bioconda prokka megahit snakemake-minimal
 ```